 As expected, the study found high compensated geothermal gradient anomalies to be associated with proven oil and gas fields in Hagfa (Marada) Trough area.
-Out of a database of 50 wells (31 dry holes and 19 producing or suspended wells) fourteen closed contours anomalies were identified.
+Out of a database of 50 wells (31 dry holes and 19 conference:5 - 8 March 2018EXHIBITION:6 - 8 March 2018BAHRAIN INTERNATIONAL EXHIBITION & CONVENTION CENTRE producing or suspended wells) fourteen closed contours anomalies were identified.
 Some of these anomalies partly overlap with eighteen thermally anomalous wells identified via cross-plot analysis as hydrocarbon producing wells or at the flanks of hydrocarbon traps.
-The study identified and delineated

-29 geothermal gradient anomalies ranked as 9 proven, 6 potential, 2 probable and 12 possible geothermal gradient anomalies of hydrocarbon entrapment [1].
+The study identified and delineated 29 geothermal gradient anomalies ranked as 9 proven, 6 potential, 2 probable and 12 possible geothermal gradient anomalies of hydrocarbon entrapment.
+The success rate of the CGG-ESTI[®] method in the Hagfa (Marada) area in identifying proven producing and suspended wells is 70% to 90% depending on the exclusion or inclusion of off-flank wells, (Ibrahim, Tar-6).

-6. CONCLUSIONS
+Conclusions

-The success rate of the CGG-ESTI® method in the Hagfa (Marada) area in identifying proven producing and suspended wells is 70% to 90% depending on the exclusion or inclusion of off-flank wells.
-The success rate of identifying wells that bypassed or stopped short of oil or gas traps using potential geothermal gradient anomalies in the Hagfa area should be similar to the success rate of identifying proven anomalies [1].
-The CGG-ESTI® software is an additional tool for integrative prospects generation, dryholes post-mortem and re-entry justification of possible, probable or potential missed and bypassed traps in "un-discovery wells" currently classified as dry holes.
-With hundreds of undeveloped single well discoveries, and many suspected "Undiscovery wells" in Sirte Basin the CGG-ESTI® method and software is a quick look tool for missed and bypassed prospects generation and exploration rejuvenation of Sirte and any other mature basin.
-Indeed "hydrocarbon explorers should update their subsurface geothermal maps the same way they update their subsurface structural and stratigraphic maps" (Meyer and McGee, 1985) [2].
+1. Success rate of identifying wells that bypassed or stopped short of oil or gas traps using potential geothermal gradient anomalies in the Hagfa area should be similar to the success rate of identifying proven anomalies.

-7. APPLICATIONS
+2. The CGG-ESTI[©] software and compensated geothermal gradients mapping method is an additional tool for integrative prospects generation, dry-holes post-mortem and re-entry justification of possible, probable or potential missed and bypassed traps in "un-discovery wells" currently classified as dry holes.

+3. The CGG-ESTI[®] method and software is a quick look tool for missed and bypassed prospects regeneration and exploration rejuvenation of Sirte and any other mature basin.

+4. Indeed "hydrocarbon explorers should update their subsurface geothermal maps the same way they update their subsurface structural and stratigraphic maps", (Meyer and McGee, 1985).

+Applications

-There is thousands of dormant BHT measurements in records of early suspended, P&A, wet, tight or dry boreholes in every hydrocarbon producing basin that can be similarly analysed and mapped in the method presented in this paper.
+There are many undeveloped single well discoveries, and many suspected "Undiscovery Wells" and thousands of dormant BHT measurements in records of early suspended, P&A, wet, tight or dry boreholes every hydrocarbon producing basin which can be similarly studied analysed and mapped.

 In conjunction with other hydrocarbon exploration techniques, the discovery/dry-hole ratio can be improved by incorporating geothermal gradient maps in risk analysis.
-In view of such long-time recognition of geothermal anomalies association with hydrocarbon traps; then why not use identical geothermal anomalies to justify reviewing thermally anomalous dry holes/closures for bypassed or unreached hydrocarbon traps in oil producing provinces?
-Furthermore, there are many potential applications of the presented compensated geothermal gradient method and CGG-ESTI© software:
+In view of such long-time recognition of geothermal anomalies association with hydrocarbon traps; then identical geothermal gradient anomalies may justify reviewing thermally anomalous dry holes/closures for bypassed or unreached hydrocarbon traps in oil producing provinces.

+There are several potential additional applications of the presented compensated geothermal gradient method and $CGG-ESTI^{\odot}$ software:

-7.1.
-Rejuvenating mature basins: Quick look screening of old dry-holes and re-plotting their corrected geothermal gradient and geothermal gradient maps may delineate hydrocarbon kitchens, migration paths and entrapment fairways of studied concessions, countries, basins or provinces.
-The CGG-ESTI® software is a quick look software for inputting, correcting and screening thousands of BHT databases of hundreds of wells in mature hydrocarbon producing basins for "un-discovery wells" with promising geothermal anomalies among hundreds or thousands of dry holes, as some of these "dry" wells may be commercially producible under present logistics, technological, economical or geo-political environments.
+A. Rejuvenating mature basins: Quick look screening of old dry-holes and re-plotting their corrected geothermal gradient and geothermal gradient maps may delineate hydrocarbon kitchens, migration paths and entrapment fairways of studied concessions, countries, basins or provinces.
+The CGG-ESTI[©] software is a quick look software for inputting, correcting and screening thousands of BHT databases of hundreds of wells in mature hydrocarbon producing basins for "un-discovery wells" with promising geothermal anomalies among hundreds or thousands of dry holes, as some of these "dry" wells may be commercially producible under present logistics, technological, economical or geo-political environments.